Princess Margaret, Countess of Snowdon: Public life

-Among Margaret's first official engagements was launching the ocean liner Edinburgh Castle in Belfast in 1947.
+According to Margaret, her first solo public engagement was presenting a prize at the Princess Margaret Rose School in Windsor when she was 12.
+Among her first official engagements was launching the ocean liner in Belfast in 1947.
 Subsequently, Margaret went on multiple tours of various places; in her first major tour she joined her parents and sister for a tour of South Africa in 1947.
 Her tour aboard Britannia to the British colonies in the Caribbean in 1955 created a sensation throughout the West Indies, and calypsos were dedicated to her.
 As colonies of the British Commonwealth of Nations sought nationhood, Margaret represented the Crown at independence ceremonies in Jamaica in 1962 and Tuvalu and Dominica in 1978.
 Her visit to Tuvalu was cut short by an illness, which may have been viral pneumonia, and she was flown to Australia to recuperate.
 Other overseas tours included East Africa and Mauritius in 1956, the United States in 1965, Japan in 1969 and 1979, the United States and Canada in 1974, Australia in 1975, the Philippines in 1980, Swaziland in 1981, and China in 1987.

 In August 1979, Margaret's second cousin once-removed Lord Mountbatten and members of his family were killed by a bomb planted by the Provisional Irish Republican Army.
 That October, while on a fundraising tour of the United States on behalf of the Royal Opera House, Margaret was seated at a dinner reception in Chicago with columnist Abra Anderson and Mayor Jane Byrne.
 Margaret told them that the royal family had been moved by the many letters of condolence from Ireland.
 The following day, Anderson's rival Irv Kupcinet published a claim that Margaret had referred to the Irish as "pigs".
 Margaret, Anderson, and Byrne all issued immediate denials, but the damage was already done.
 The rest of the tour drew demonstrations, and Margaret's security was doubled in the face of physical threats.